 Source: RTD Alcoholic Beverages, US, Mintel, December 2018

 Which products are particularly popular?
 Malt drinks with different flavours – e.g. craft beer with added ingredients - are the most popular ready-to-drink products with 21 percent according to a US survey.
 Immediately afterwards, 18 percent prefer pre-mixed cocktails, 17 percent wine-based drinks and 14 percent alcoholic soda drinks.
 Eleven percent are fans of alcoholic teas and seven percent of alcoholic seltzers.

 Mintel sees an increased interest among ready-to-drink and sparkling wines by women, while creations with ultra low gin with less than 0.5 percent alcohol volume and with lively tastes such as grapefruit or lime would especially attract those who want to consciously reduce alcohol consumption.
 In China, 51 percent of alcohol consumers see botanicals in particular as ideal ingredients for ready to drink beverages, as they would also help to raise the image of the products and their quality.

-Would you like a suggestion for a trendy taste?
+Speaking of innovative tastes - would you like a suggestion for trendy tastes at this point?
 Examples of successful launches include the following:

 Sounds fresh and tempting, doesn't it?

 Frosés are also on the rise, especially for summer: this is an alcoholic drink made from frozen rosé with lemon juice and sugar, which is mixed with other flavours in a slushie style.
 Visually, Frosés of course have something quite special: their cool look in pink colours predestines them in the summer months as the perfect photo model for social media channels!

 Source: "Flavor Focus: Alcoholic Beverages", Regina Haydon, Mintel, May 2018